Bhagavad Gita Chapter 3 Verse 13 Meaning

 Available in 28 languages

-This verse from Chapter 3 of the Bhagavad Gita highlights a practical insight: The righteous who eat the remnants of the sacrifice are freed from all sins; but those sinful ones who cook food solely for their own sake indeed consume sin.
+The Gita addresses sacrifice with characteristic directness here.
+The righteous who eat the remnants of the sacrifice are freed from all sins; but those sinful ones who cook food solely for their own sake indeed consume sin.
+Within the broader arc of Chapter 3, this verse builds on Krishna's systematic exposition of selfless action.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team